noahgibbs/demiurge-createjs/README.md

 ## Usage

-Ordinarily you'll use Demiurge-Createjs by creating a piece of software, such as a game, that uses it.
+Ordinarily you'll use DCJS by creating a piece of software, usually a game, that uses it.
 Add the demiurge-createjs gem to your application's Gemfile or gemspec and run "bundle" to install.

 This gem includes a sample config.ru file, showing how to serve the appropriate HTML and JavaScript content for your browser-based game